|Country Information & Lifestyle|

 The country was devastated by the 2004 tsunami, which killed more than 30,000 Sri Lankans and wiped out many coastal communities.
 While many tourists have been discouraged by the troubles, tourism is a healing force in this hard-hit country, and visitors will be guaranteed a warm welcome.

-The official languages are Sinhala and Tamil (the latter used in northern and eastern regions), Buddhism is widely practiced and Hindu mainly by the Tamil population and Islam Christianity are other major religions.
+The official languages are Sinhala and Tamil (the latter used in northern and eastern regions), Buddhism is widely practised and Hindu mainly by the Tamil population and Islam Christianity are other major religions.

 The southern half of the country is dominated by beautiful, rugged hills, while the north is for the most part a large plain from the edge of the hill country to the Jaffna peninsula.